The Big Chill (film)

 The Big Chill is a 1983 American comedy-drama film directed by Lawrence Kasdan, starring an ensemble cast consisting of Tom Berenger, Glenn Close, Jeff Goldblum, William Hurt, Kevin Kline, Mary Kay Place, Meg Tilly, and JoBeth Williams.
-The plot focuses on a group of baby boomers who attended the University of Michigan, reuniting after 15 years when their friend Alex dies by suicide.
-Kevin Costner was cast as Alex, but all scenes showing his face were cut.
+The plot focuses on a group of baby boomers who attended the University of Michigan, reuniting after 12 years when their friend Alex dies by suicide.
 It was filmed in Beaufort, South Carolina.

+The film was a box office hit and earned mixed to positive reviews, and was the first leading roles for many of the cast who went on to success in other films.
 The soundtrack features soul, R&B, and pop-rock music from the 1960s and 1970s, including tracks by Creedence Clearwater Revival, Aretha Franklin, Marvin Gaye, The Temptations, the Rolling Stones, and Three Dog Night.
-The music from the motion picture was composed and conducted by Bill Conti.

 The Big Chill was adapted for television as the short-lived series Hometown.
-Later, it influenced the TV series thirtysomething and A Million Little Things.
+Later, it influenced the TV series Thirtysomething and A Million Little Things.